victor-shepardson/rave-supercollider/README.md

 ### Caveats

-- must use sample rate 48000 and block size 2048
+- must use sample rate 48000 and hardware block size 2048
 - expensive, not a well behaved UGen. all kinds of memory allocation on the audio thread.
-- model loading is done synchronously and will glitch the audio
+- model loading is done synchronously and can glitch the audio the first time each model is loaded

 ### Acknowledgements